 But knowing your calorie and macro needs is only the first step.
 You also need to gain a good understanding of the best high-quality foods to include.

 In today’s food jungle where even high-sugar cereal is now labeled “Healthy”, it’s hard to know which foods to include in your diet.
 This is the first post in a series where I will cover exactly that and today, I will give you some insights into what we consider good protein sources.

 Why is protein important?

-As Tobias mentioned in his post, protein is the building block for muscles and ligaments and is essential for muscle growth.
-It is also excellent for weight loss since it fills you up and has a relatively low-calorie density (4 cals/gram) without the blood sugar spikes you get from carbohydrates.
+Protein is the building block for muscles and ligaments and is essential for muscle growth.
+It is also excellent for weight loss since it fills you up and has a relatively low-calorie density (4 calories/gram) without the blood sugar spikes you get from carbohydrates.